michael2012z/BitBible/markdown/KJV/files/Job.md

 14. They came upon me as a wide breaking in of waters: in the desolation they rolled themselves upon me.

-15. Terrors are turned upon me: they pursue my soul as the wind: and my welfare passeth away as a cloud.my soul: Heb. my principal one
+15. Terrors are turned upon me: they pursue my soul as the wind: and my welfare passeth away as a cloud.

 16. And now my soul is poured out upon me; the days of affliction have taken hold upon me.